NBC’s Snapchat news show gains 29+ million viewers in its first month

 “Stay Tuned” does have the benefit of being the first-ever daily news program on Snapchat, so it’s helping to pave the way for what comes next.

-Other Snapchat shows haven’t been quite as big — E!’s “The Rundown” averages more than 7 million viewers, while episodes of A+E’s “Second Chance” has reached over 8 million unique viewers, for instance.
+Other Snapchat shows have pulled in a number of viewers as well.
+E!’s bi-weekly “The Rundown” averages more than 7 million viewers per episode, while episodes of A+E’s “Second Chance” has reached over 8 million unique viewers, for instance.
 NBC’s numbers indicate that the social app’s user base is in the market for more than just mere entertainment and typical “teen” content.
 They’ll actually watch the news.
 And, well, thank goodness for that.

 0

-Note: Correction: Clarified the numbers of other Snap shows are per episode; rather than unique viewers over a month.